US President Donald Trump Concludes Two-day China Visit With Little Breakthroughs

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-On Friday, US President Donald Trump concluded his much-hyped two-day visit to China, where he met his Chinese counterpart Xi Jinping to discuss a variety of issues.
-Reports say, however, that not much of a breakthrough [read: a deal] has come from the trip.
-It is also important to note that the visit came at a tumultuous time when a prolonged crisis in the Middle East is impacting economies worldwide.
+On Friday, US President Donald Trump concluded his much-hyped two-day visit to China where he met his Chinese counterpart Xi Jinping to discuss a variety of issues.
+Though, reports say not much of a breakthrough [read a deal] has come from the trip.
+It is also important to note that the visit has come at a tumultuous time wherein a prolonged crisis in the Middle East is impacting economies worldwide.

 According to reports, Trump said China had promised to purchase US oil, 200 Boeing jets, and some agriculture products, among other things.
 China, however, has not officially commented on these deals.
 A Chinese spokesperson told BBC that the two sides had reached “important consensus.”